 The holidays aren’t necessarily easy for any adult.
 They are chaotic, expensive, stressful and can trigger a myriad of negative emotions depending on your relationship (or lack thereof) with particular family members.
-Throw infertility into the mix – which seems to catalyze the nosy questions, well-meaning “suggestions” and sympathy from people who popped out kids without any problems.
+Throw infertility into the mix – which seems to catalyze the questions, well-meaning “suggestions” and sympathy from people who don’t understand the world of fertility.

-Redirect Your Inner-Infertile Grinch With One (or more) Coping Mechanisms
+Redirect Your Inner Grinch With One (or more) Coping Mechanisms

 Instead of going through the holidays in a state of denial (which feels good at the time but catches up with you later) or turning into the ultimate Grinch, try out one or more of these tried-and-true coping mechanisms to find your way back to a more peaceful balance.

 Don’t try to fake it.
 At best, you’ll wind up in a pile of tears at the holiday dinner table, shocking the family because you, “seemed so cheerful and unaffected this year…” Use honesty and clear communication to let the traditional holiday crowd in on how painful this time of year can be for you.
 Be gentle, but direct, regarding exactly what you need – and don’t need – from them.

 Send an informative email.

 Not interested in having to repeat the same story a gazillion times?
 Send out an email letting relevant friends and family members know that while you appreciate their concern and love, your infertility and/or fertility treatments are off limits for holiday conversation.
 It’s a great way to make sure everyone’s on the same page and it gets it all off the table for them as well.
 Sometimes couples forget how awkward it can be for family and friends who can never tell when it’s appropriate to ask questions and when it isn’t.